turpalho/stripe_project/README.md

     .env.dist
 ```

-Get stripe keys in stripe dashboard [Dashboard](https://dashboard.stripe.com/).
+Get stripe keys on your [Dashboard](https://dashboard.stripe.com/).
-Assign the token to a variable in the .env file and your user id to a vatiable "ADMINS":
+Assign the following environment variables in the .env file:
 ```
     STRIPE_SECRET_KEY=your_public_key
     STRIPE_PUBLIC_KEY=your_secret_key